St Patrick's GAA (Down)

 St Patrick's GAC is a Gaelic Athletic Association in County Antrim, Northern Ireland.
-The club was founded in 1950 and the current playing field is situated in Lisburn.
+The club was founded in 1965 and the current playing field is situated in Lisburn.
 The GAA club currently plays Gaelic football only and has the ranks from juvenile up to senior.
 The club participates in competitions organized by Antrim county board.

 History

-Founded in 1965 (but unofficially in 1950) the GAA club started out doing only Gaelic Football but has enjoyed a spell of hurling in 2007 but ending due to coach numbers in hurling.
-It also has a Scor group which enjoyed general success.
+Founded in 1965 (unofficially in 1950) the GAA club started out doing only Gaelic Football but briefly did hurling in 2007.
+Hurling didn't last due to coach numbers.

-U-10

-(U-10 U-8 and U-6 included) These teams are gaining strength and many of them have gone on to play for the U-12 which enjoy great success.

-U12

-Due to the GAA's decision to start the go games format of an A and B team.
-This squad are coming on well with 2 defeats in 8 matches.

 Crest

-The St Pat's crest consists of a flame, a castle, and the red hand of Ulster.
+The St Patrick's crest consists of a flame, a castle, and the red hand of Ulster.